SPHTech-Platform/terraform-vault-secret-sync/README.md

 }
 ```

-Remove vault secret sync destination (all secret associations must be removed before this can be done):
+Remove vault secret sync destination by adding `delete_sync_destination = true` (NOTE: all secret associations must be removed before this can be done):
 ```terraform
 module "vault_secretsync" {
   source  = "SPHTech-Platform/vault-enterprise-secret-sync"